Architecture

 Translation engine

 The kgateway translator receives snapshots of all the Kubernetes Gateway API, Kubernetes API, and kgateway resources that you create or update.
-The translator starts a new translation loop for each update to translate these resources into valid Envoy configuration.
-The Envoy configuration is stored in an Envoy xDS snapshot.
+The translator starts a new translation loop for each update to translate these resources into valid gateway proxy configuration.
+The gateway proxy configuration is stored in an xDS snapshot.

-The following image shows the different stages of a translation cycle.
+The following image shows the different stages of a translation cycle for the different gateway proxies.

 Kgateway translation cycle